 At the beginning of 2020, Canelo had firmly established himself as the number one pound-for-pound fighter in the sport.

-The Mexican superstar strengthened his place by becoming undisputed at super-middleweight in 2021.
+The Mexican superstar strengthened his place by becoming undisputed super-middleweight champion in 2021.

 Landing the WBN Fighter of the Year Award, Canelo went into 2022 as the most famous boxer in the world.

-However, taking on Dmitry Bivol at 175 pounds in May, it all crumbled for Canelo and his aura of invincibility.
+However, taking on Dmitry Bivol in his biggest fight at 175 pounds in a May showdown, it all crumbled for Canelo and his aura of invincibility.

-Canelo’s demise was undoubtedly for the gain of Oleksandr Usyk, who became the pound-for-pound king.
-His undisputed and unified achievements at cruiserweight and heavyweight spoke for themselves.
+Canelo’s demise was undoubtedly for the gain of Oleksandr Usyk, who became the pound-for-pound king from a previous ranking of two.

 Furthermore, seven world title belts in three years meant few outlets needed little argument about who replaced Canelo.